 Company pages should be customizable, easy to use, and allow employees to receive update notifications.

 #6: Team Workspaces

 With team workspaces you can get projects across the finish line quickly and ensure that nothing falls through the cracks.
-Employees are able to seamlessly collaborate and become more productive and efficient by having a clear understanding of what their peers are working on.
+Employees are able to seamlessly collaborate and have a clear understanding of what their peers are working on.

 Why your employees will love team workspaces: